Welcome to today's edition of the Rush 24-7 podcast.

 And so she's not old enough to have been affected by the Clinton mystique of the 90s.

-You know, this and this is the something Clintons are gonna have to uh learn to understand not everybody in this country looks at them as royalty and looks at them longingly and hoping, oh my good, I hope we can get the Clintons back.
+Not everybody in this country looks at them as royalty and looks at them longingly and hoping, oh my God, I hope we can get the Clintons back.

-These youth these young students were too young to appreciate anything other than the definition of sex being changed by Clinton's under-the-desk behavior with Monica Lewinsky.
+These young students were too young to appreciate anything other than the definition of sex being changed by Clinton's under-the-desk behavior with Monica Lewinsky.

 But in terms of being, they just weren't intellectually involved old enough to be as affected as today's journalists are.